henry2004y/Ganymede/ulfwaves.md

 In [SouthwoodKivelson1990], they provide a theoretical work on the FLRs and cavity mode as magnetospheric response to solar wind dynamic pressure changes.

+### Types of Variations

+#### Alfvénic

+#### Rotational Discontinuity

+#### Pressure Variation

+1. Solar wind dynamic pressure pulses identified by

+  * depressed magnetic field strength;
+  * enhanced plasma density;
+  * compressed magnetosphere;
+  * enhanced magnetic field strength observed by "static" satellites.

+One possible physical process is that the pressure pulses first strike the magnetopause and then launched sunward moving boundary waves on the magnetopause.

+2. Pressure pulses can also be generated in the foreshock region as a result of the instability due to ions backstreaming from the shock.

+  * The density perturbations in this case often have a positive correlation with magnetic fields.

+The impact of pressure pulses on the magnetopause is known to be related to traveling convection vortices, flux transfer events,and auroral activities.

 ## Simulations

 ### Korean MHD Model